DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 brew install openjdk@8
 ```

+#### Leiningen
 Leiningen is the npm/yarn of Clojure and can be used to start up a new Reagent project similar to `Create React App`

 ```
 lein new reagent doughcalc +figwheel
 ```

+#### Figwheel
-This will create the new Reagent project and also add [figwheel](https://figwheel.org/), I will use figwheel to build and hot load.
+This creates the new Reagent project and also add [figwheel](https://figwheel.org/), I will use figwheel to build and hot load.
 Figwheel also connects a REPL that can be used!
 I saw a great [youtube talk](https://www.youtube.com/watch?v=j-kj2qwJa_E) from the Author of figwheel, it's acutally a fantastic talk that I highly recommend!
 Anyway fighweel is now added as a task on leiningen:

 ```
 lein fighweel
 ```

+#### Start coding
-Now the dev environment is up and running and ready for code!
+Now the project is up and running and ready to start coding!
 I browsed around and found an example very close to what I needed!
 It was 3 sliders calculating BMI, this was a good starting point for me being new to Reagent and Clojure.
-The code I now had was:
+I modified it and it worked as expected, the code I now had was:

-1. My app state inside an reagent/atom state, functioning like Redux.
+- My app state inside an reagent/atom state, functioning like Redux.
 ```
 (def perc-data (reagent/atom (calc-perc {:flour 1600 :liquid 1200 :sourdough 20 })))
 ```

-2. The `calc-perc` function is calculating the bakers percentage!
+- The `calc-perc` function is calculating the bakers percentage!
 ```
 (defn calc-perc [{:keys [flour liquid perc] :as data}] (let [h (/ flour 100)]